BrainCircuitsBehaviorLab/village/_sources/overview/system.md.txt

 Thanks to high-speed communication between the Raspberry Pi and the behavioral controller (if used), experimental workloads are efficiently split between the two devices:

-*   **The Raspberry Pi** handles heavy computational and multimedia tasks, such as real-time position monitoring via video-tracking, triggering localized sound or video playback based on events or animal coordinates, managing LED matrices, or driving servo motors.
+*   **The Raspberry Pi** handles heavy computational and multimedia tasks, such as real-time position monitoring via video-tracking, triggering localized sound or video playback based on events or animal coordinates, and managing LEDs and servo motors.

 *   **The Behavioral Controller (Bpod/Arduino)** can be used for time-critical or high-precision events, such as photogate detection, delivering water rewards at a behavioral port, or sending rapid TTL signals to external hardware like optogenetic lasers.

 A custom main HAT is mounted onto the Raspberry Pi 5 to handle power and data distribution.
 It receives a 5V power supply and utilizes two Ethernet ports to safely bridge both power and data to two specialized satellite boards.